chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 you will likely be stuck with your site's default resources, which is probably not what we want.

-The following PBS options show how to control resource requests:
+The following LSF options show how to control resource requests:

-- `-l select=<nnodes>:ncpus=<cores per node>` - how many nodes and cores per node does your job need?
+- `-n <total number of physical cores>` - how many nodes and cores per node does your job need?
-- `-l walltime=<hours:minutes:seconds>` - How much real-world time (walltime) will your job take to run?
+- `-W walltime=<hours:minutes>` - How much real-world time (walltime) will your job take to run?
-- `-l place=scatter:excl` - For parallel jobs, how to distribute the processors across compute nodes (required on Cirrus when you run parallel jobs).
+- `-R "span[ptile=<number of MPI tasks per node>]" - The max is 16!

 Note that just *requesting* these resources does not make your job run faster!
 We'll talk more about how to make sure that you're using resources effectively in a later